Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-The Blacknose Dace is brownish to black above, and the sides are speckled with dark scales giving the fish a mottled appearance.
+The Blacknose Dace is brownish to black above, and speckled sides with dark scales giving the fish a mottled appearance.
 A dusky lateral band is outlined above by a row of light scales.
-Spawning males develop a pick to red-colored lateral band.
+Spawning males develop a pink to red-colored lateral band.
 The sub-terminal mouth is oblique with equal jaws, and a barbell is present on the posterior tip of the mandible.
 The upper lip is attached to the snout without a groove (a feature know as a frenulum), which is characteristic of Rhinicthys.
-There are from 62 to 71 scales in the complete lateral line.
+There are 62 to 71 scales in the complete lateral line.
 Hooked pharyngeal teeth are arranged in a formula of 2, 4-4, 2.
-The peritoneum is silvery colored, and the air bladder is fairly well developed.
-Dorsal and pelvic fins contain 8 rays, while the anal fin has 7, and the pectoral fins from 13 to 16 rays.
+The peritoneum is silvery colored, and the air bladder is well developed.
+Dorsal and pelvic fins contain 8 rays, while the anal fin has 7, and the pectoral fins 13 to 16 rays.

 The Blacknose Dace is found throughout central and northeast Iowa, where they are common with scattered populations found in Osceola, Dickinson and Emmet counties.
 They are absent from the southeastern part of the state and the Missouri River drainage.
-The Iowa distribution of this minnow seems to be increasing, and they appear to be flourishing in the trout streams.
+The Iowa distribution of this minnow is increasing, and they appear to be flourishing in the trout streams.

 Aquatic insects and larvae.